AMWA-TV/is-14/docs/Backup & restore.md

 Role path objects within a backup data set contain a boolean property called `isRebuildable`.
 If the object is a non-block object `isRebuildable` means the object's readonly properties can be modified.
-If the object is a block, `isRebuildable` depicts it can be modified as mentioned before but also that its members can be added or removed (new instances of rebuildable objects can be created in a rebuildable parent block).
+If the object is a block, `isRebuildable` determines it can be modified as mentioned before but also that its members can be added or removed (new instances of rebuildable objects can be created in a rebuildable parent block).
 When a parent block object is not rebuildable but a member child is rebuildable the implication is that the child cannot change its role within that block when being rebuilt through a restore.
 Members of a rebuildable block which are not rebuildable cannot be removed.

-and new instances of that object can be created in a rebuildable parent block.

 The restore mechanism achieved by [Setting bulk properties for a role path](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#setting-bulk-properties-for-a-role-path) affects the device model by either rebuilding it or modifying it.